Civilian casualty ratio: Global estimates

-Myth of the 90% of casualties are civilians
+Myth of the 90% civilian casualties

-During the 1990s, an argument arose that civilian casualty ratio had dramatically increased.
-The argument stated that, as of 1900, civilians constituted 10% of all casualties, but by the 1990s, civilians constituted 90% of all casualties.
+During the 1990s, an argument arose that the civilian casualty ratio in modern warfare had dramatically increased, stating that while civilians constituted 10% of casualties in 1900, they constituted 90% by the end of the century.
 This figure has been widely doubted, and research has found little to no evidence that 90% of casualties are civilians.
 The 2005 Human Security Report called it a "myth" and instead suggested that 30–60% of fatalities from conflicts in 2002 were civilians.
 Likewise, the International Committee of the Red Cross estimated in 1999, that between 30 and 65% of conflict casualties were civilians.

+The lack of evidence for the 90% figure concerns civilian casualties in warfare generally.
+However, ratios of around 90% have been reported in specific circumstances, particularly when explosive weapons are used in densely populated areas.

-There are two original sources for the myth of 90% of casualties being civilians.
+There are two original sources for the claim that civilians account for 90% of casualties in warfare overall.
 The first source – Christa Ahlström and Kjell-Åke Nordquist's 1991 Casualties of Conflict published by Uppsala University – stated that "nine out of ten victims (dead and uprooted) of war and armed conflict today are civilians".
 Some readers misconstrued it as 90% of fatalities being civilians.
 In fact, the same report counted only fatalities for the year of 1989 and in that case found only 67% of fatalities were civilians.
 The second source was Ruth Sivard's World Military and Social Expenditures, also published in 1991.
 Sivard did indeed say that 90% of deaths in conflicts, during the year 1990, were civilian.
 But Sivard included famine-related deaths, which are typically not counted in civilian casualty ratios.
 Sivard was also criticized for not stating her sources, and the Human Security Report 2005 noted there was insufficient global data on deaths caused by war-related famine.
-Nevertheless, these claims were erroneously picked up by Graca Machel's "The Machel Review 1996–2000: A Critical Analysis of Progress Made and Obstacles Encountered in Increasing Protection for War-Affected Children" written for the UNICEF.
+Nevertheless, these claims were erroneously picked up by Graça Machel's "The Machel Review 1996–2000: A Critical Analysis of Progress Made and Obstacles Encountered in Increasing Protection for War-Affected Children" written for the UNICEF.